How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in West Virginia?

-West Virginia imposes a usury limit of 8% maximum.
-Charging interest above the legal limit is considered usury and can result in penalties — in West Virginia, the consequence is: quadruple excess interest penalty.
+West Virginia caps interest at 8% maximum.
+Charging above the legal limit is usury - in West Virginia, the penalty is: quadruple excess interest penalty.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in West Virginia?

-Notarization is not required for a promissory note to be legally valid in West Virginia.
-However, notarizing the document is strongly recommended — it deters forgery claims, simplifies enforcement in court, and makes the note self-authenticating as evidence.
+Notarization is not required in West Virginia for a promissory note to be legally valid.
+Notarizing it anyway is strongly recommended - it deters forgery claims, simplifies court enforcement, and makes the note self-authenticating as evidence.
 Having 1 witness is also recommended.

-What happens if the borrower defaults on a promissory note in West Virginia?
+What happens if a borrower defaults on a promissory note in West Virginia?

-If the borrower defaults, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and pursue legal action in West Virginia court.
-Because this is a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
+Upon default, the lender may demand immediate repayment of the full outstanding balance, charge any default interest rate specified in the note, and file suit in West Virginia court.
+As a secured note, the lender may also seize and sell the collateral to recover the outstanding amount.
 Lenders have 10 years from the date of default to file a lawsuit under West Virginia's statute of limitations for written contracts.

 What must be included in a West Virginia Secured Promissory Note?

 A valid Secured Promissory Note in West Virginia must include: Written agreement signed by borrower; Detailed collateral description; Interest rate disclosure; Lien filing if applicable.
-Our platform automatically includes all required elements for West Virginia in your generated document, formatted to meet state standards.
+Our platform automatically includes all required elements formatted to West Virginia standards.

 Ready to Create Your West Virginia Secured Promissory Note?